ehamberg/gtdguide/src/lyagtd.markdown

 ## Read/review folder

-You will probably have quite a few <span class="action">"read [some document]"</span> actions on their <span class="listname">next actions</span>
+You will probably have quite a few <span class="action">"read [some document]"</span> actions on their @@next actions@@ list.
-list.
 A read/review folder is simply a physical folder you carry around, containing the papers, documents, and anything else you want to read.
 The idea is to have this material available whenever you have a few minutes to kill.
 In the dentist's waiting room?
 Waiting for your food at a café?
 Both perfect opportunities to peruse the paper on *Periophthalmus modestus* phylogeny or pretend to read the memo from your boss!

 It is really important to have "sharp edges" here, too.
 Only the things you actually want to read when you have the time should be put in this folder so